ava-labs/hypersdk-starter-kit/README.md

 - Change the default Morpheus private key to a new random one
 - Limit RPC requests to non-public methods
 - Add a devcontainer with ports 8765 and 9650 open
+- Finish replacing Morpheus with more generic branding